reactive-python/reactpy-django/docs/src/reference/hooks.md

     <font size="4">**`#!python thread_sensitive`**</font>

     Whether to run your synchronous query function in thread-sensitive mode.
 Thread-sensitive mode is turned on by default due to Django ORM limitations.
-See Django's [`#!python sync_to_async` docs](https://docs.djangoproject.com/en/dev/topics/async/#sync-to-async) docs for more information.
+See Django's [`sync_to_async` docs](https://docs.djangoproject.com/en/dev/topics/async/#sync-to-async) docs for more information.

     This setting only applies to sync query functions, and will be ignored for async functions.